shaunluttin/dojo/README.md

 Read the kata introduction once in its entirety.
 Done.

-Read the kata description once in its entirety.**
+Read the kata description once in its entirety.
+Not done.
+I decided to start on the first section when I reached it.

-Choose a language in which to complete the kata.
+Choose a language in which to complete the kata for the first time.
+Done.
+C#.

 Code each kata section once.

-* The First Test
+* The First Test.**
 * The Second Test
 * The Third Test
 * The Fourth Test